fabiolimace/consonants-only-base-32/README.md

 This alphabet can be used to both encode integers and byte arrays.
 The integers should be encoded by the [regular algorithm](https://stackoverflow.com/questions/2267362/how-to-convert-an-integer-to-a-string-in-any-base) which uses remainder operation.
 The byte arrays should be encoded following the [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648) recipe, except for the alphabet.

-We do not recommend using splitting characters such as dashes.
+We do not recommend using separators such as dashes.
 We also do not recommend using padding such as equals signs.
 In both cases, it must be expressed in documentation when necessary for a particular application.

 The following table maps each symbol to its respective value.